 Forge Waste & Recycling started trading in November 2010.
 The company was started by Harvey and Fraser Mills with the aim to offer a competitive and flexible waste management service with an emphasis on making recycling easy.

-As a result of the growth of its business, Forge Waste & Recycling engaged Episode to work with them achieving the ISO 9001 quality management and ISO 14001 environmental management certification.
+As a result of the growth of its business, Forge Waste & Recycling engaged Episode to work with them achieving the ISO 9001 quality management, ISO 14001 environmental management and ISO 45001 health and safety management certification.

 They quickly came to realise that Episode’s approach, focusing on the business benefits of a robust, operational, management system, meant they had a great basis from which to grow the business in a planned, strategic way.